strands-project/strands_documentation/docs/datasets/kth_lt_labels.rst

 KTH Scitos G5 robot - Rosie

-This dataset contains a subset of observations from `this dataset <kth_lt>`__ - 88 observations acquired at *WayPoint16*.
-Each observation consists of a set of 17 RGB-D images (`originally <kth_lt>`__ 51, however this dataset only contains the RGB-D clouds corresponding to a single height value of the PTU) obtained by moving the pan-tilt in a horizontal pattern, in increments of 20 degrees.
+This dataset contains a subset of observations from `this dataset <kth_lt.rst>`__ - 88 observations acquired at *WayPoint16*.
+Each observation consists of a set of 17 RGB-D images (`originally <kth_lt.rst>`__ 51, however this dataset only contains the RGB-D clouds corresponding to a single height value of the PTU) obtained by moving the pan-tilt in a horizontal pattern, in increments of 20 degrees.
 In addition to the raw sensor data, each observation contains object annotations (masks and labels).
 The data is a part of the `Strands <http://strands.acin.tuwien.ac.at/index.html>`__ EU FP7 project.

 Dataset structure
 ~~~~~~~~~~~~~~~~~